syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/blazor.md

    {% endhighlight %}

-4. Add the following code in the ExportService class.
+4. Add the following code to convert HTML to PDF document in ExportService class.

    {% highlight c# tabtitle="C#" %}